Skip to main content

 • expenses for attendance of university specialisation courses;

-• expenses for attendance of postgraduate courses;
+• expenses for attending postgraduate courses;

-• expenses for attendance of master's degree courses;
+• expenses for attending master's degree courses;

 • expenses for enrolment in PhD courses.

-As required by the Ministerial Decree, expenses for university fees and contributions and for regional tax have been reported net of the related reimbursements.
+As required by the Ministerial Decree, expenses for university fees and contributions and for regional tax have been communicated net of the related reimbursements.
 In addition, reimbursements paid in the reference year but referring to expenses incurred in previous years have been indicated separately.

 Students are required to carefully check the data that will appear in the pre-filled 730, comparing them with the payment receipts in their possession, making any changes,